ajskateboarder/wordsmyth/README.md

 <img src="./media/logo.png" height=100 align=right>

-# YTStars
+# Rateboat

-YTStars was made to ease the pains of manual comment analysis among content creators and viewers to find out how good a video is.
+Rateboat was made to ease the pains of manual comment analysis among content creators and viewers to find out how good a video is.
 Here's it in a more relatable way:

 Imagine you are looking for how to use and make APIs, some tutorial like: